-Anglers raised on the near-sterile environments of many modern commercial fisheries can get flustered when it comes to fishing weedy venues, but it doesn’t have to be this way.
+Anglers raised on the near-sterile environments of many modern commercial fisheries can get flustered when it comes to carp fishing over weed, but it doesn’t have to be this way.

-Carp thrive in weedy venues and although its presence does create some issues for anglers, it certainly shouldn’t scare you.
+Carp thrive in weedy venues, such as Croix Blanche lake in France, and although its presence does create some issues for anglers, it certainly shouldn’t scare you.

 Finding a fresh clear spot in the weed is ideal

-When presented with a weedy lake, you essentially have two choices, to find a clear spot or fish into the weed.
+When fishing over weed, you essentially have two choices, to find a clear spot or fish into the weed.
 Whatever is the case at your venue, take a moment to assess the situation before deciding whether to opt for clear or weedy spots.
 An area that is free from weed can often mean it has been cleared by feeding carp, and it also gives you a much nicer surface on which to present a rig unhindered.
 However, some clear spots might have been fed on so hard that the natural food has all but disappeared, and some spots might have been fished so regularly that the carp associate them with danger.
 A fresh clear spot is the ideal situation here.